Doctoral study in Management

 - We are one of Asia-Pacific’s leading research-led business schools: Our Business School is in the 1% of Business Schools worldwide to hold Triple Crown accreditation from the leading international bodies: AACSB International, EFMD-EQUIS and AMBA.

-- The QS World University Rankings by Subject (2018) confirmed the University of Auckland Business School as the best place in New Zealand to study Accounting and Finance, Commercial Law, Business and Management, Economics, Property and Information Systems.
+- The QS World University Rankings by Subject (2021) confirmed the University of Auckland Business School as the best place in New Zealand to study Accounting and Finance, Business and Management, Commercial Law, Economics, Information Systems, Operations and Supply Chain Management, and Property.

-- We are the most innovative university in Australia and New Zealand, ranked 27th, in the Reuters Top 75: Asia’s Most Innovative Universities ranking.
+- We are the most innovative university in New Zealand in the Reuters ranking of Asia Pacific’s Most Innovative Universities for 2019.

 - We offer state-of-the-art facilities including a dedicated postgraduate lounge and computer labs.

 We welcome research proposals in topics relating to our key research specialisations: